AdrianaAlves94/Iron_processing_concentration_MLProject/README.md

 ## What Comes Next

 - **Higher-frequency lab sampling** — the core bottleneck; finer-grained target measurements would expose the relationship between process inputs and output quality
-- **Predicting silica concentrate** as a complementary target — it shows slightly stronger temporal structure and is the plant's key quality indicator alongside iron grade
+- **Predicting silica concentrate** as a complementary target which is the plant's key quality indicator alongside iron grade

 ---